 8.3.2 Safety Criteria

 The safety criteria for Category A, Category B, Category S and Category C are defined in 5.2.
-Specific recommendations for safety factors for platform design are given in 8.6 for categoriy A and Category B, and in 8.5.5 for Category C. In accordance with 5.2.3, inclusion of hull structural strength checks in survival conditions is not explicitly recommended, but is at the option of the operator.
+Specific recommendations for safety factors for platform design are given in 8.6 for category A and Category B, and classification society recommended safety factor shall be used for Category C. In accordance with 5.2.3, inclusion of hull structural strength checks in survival conditions is not explicitly recommended but is at the option of the operator.

 8.3.3 Design Loading Conditions, Intact